Julien-Dosiere/WebStore-API/Readme.md

 #### Optional: populate & test the API

-6. If you havent use the database-import.sql file, seeds your database by running following commands:
+6. If you haven't use the database-import.sql file, seeds your database by running this command:
 ```
 $ bin/console doctrine:fixtures:load
 ```